-Which type of person do you prefer to be?
+Which type of person do you want to be?

 |Pays monthly interest on credit card debt.||Earns monthly dividends from their investments.|